yuegelica/Scattering-EdgeEffects/README.md

 ```

 ## Running the Simulation
 There are 4 different plots this project can produce.
+The basecode.py file contains all the conversions and functions needed for the simulations to fun.
+### CCD Distribution
-The main plot of the intensity distribution can be generated in the main.py file.
+The main plot can be generated in the main.py file.
+It plots the combined intensity values at each CCD pixel.There are three subplots that will be generated.
+### Transmission Plot
 To generate a Transmimssion plot identical to ones found on https://henke.lbl.gov/, run the transmissionplot.py file.
+### Horizontal Displacement
+To generate a histogram of the horizontal displacement distribution, run the horizontaldisplacement.py file.
+### Intensity Distribution
+To generate a histogram of the intensity distribution, run the intensity.py file.
 ## Usage

 ### Example Run

 ## Recreating Simulation Results

 ## Paper and Presentation